Diving & Scuba Classes

 Dive Guide

-Scuba Instructor Training starts with the Dive Guide program – SSI’s entry level professional certification.
+Scuba Instructor Training starts with the Divemaster program – SSI’s entry level professional certification.
 Learn to safely lead certified divers in various environments and conditions.
-Dive Guides exhibit proficiency in watermanship skills (in-water fitness), demonstrate progressional-level rescue skills and knowledge, and learn how to evaluate, manage, and lead a group of certified divers.
-Learn more here: Dive Guide Program >>
+Divemasters exhibit proficiency in watermanship skills (in-water fitness), demonstrate progressional-level rescue skills and knowledge, and learn how to evaluate, manage, and lead a group of certified divers.
+Learn more here: Divemaster Program >>

 Instructor Development Program